How to Express Gratitude: Tips and Techniques for Writing an Impactful Donor Thank You Letter [+ FREE Templates]

 Nonprofit technology is vital for modern nonprofits, especially nonprofits that want to make data-driven decisions.
 And there are a few ways that technology can help you thank your donors better.

 Using Keela’s CRM software, you can create donor segments based on their contributions to your organization.
 You can use timely parameters such as: given in the last month, six months from their last gift, and one year from their last gift.

 Using these three lists, you can properly segment your donors and tailor your thank you letters to their unique relationship with your organization.

-a.
 For donors who gave in the last month:

 Focus your messaging on the immediacy of donors’ gifts and how they will contribute to your most recent appeals and initiatives.

-b.
 For donors who gave their last gift six months ago: